Slashgear/webpack-workshop/docs/workshops/README.md

 ## Install

 All exercises are listed in `packages` folder grouped by difficulty.
-With the help of `yarn` workspace feature, all dependencies for all exercises will be downloaded once.
+With the help of `yarn` workspaces feature, all dependencies for all exercises will be downloaded once.

 Just run: